BananAhmed/DecisionTree/README.md

 The project:
 - Loads a dataset using
-- Trains a decision tree classifier with `scikit-learn` and cheefboost
+- Trains a decision tree classifier with `scikit-learn` and the `Chefboost`  framework in Python.
 - Evaluates model performance
 - Visualizes the decision tree

+  ## What is Chefboost?

+Chefboost is a lightweight machine learning library for interpretable decision tree learning.
+It supports various algorithms like ID3, C4.5, CART, and CHAID.

 Output